CarstenGermer/PlayWrite/USERDOCUMENTATION.md

 ### If you use language specific characters in your play, you need to save the file as UTF-8
 AutoHotkeys documentation is a bit unclear about that atm.
 I'd say, save as 'UTF-8 with BOM' and test.
 ## About PlayWrite
 PlayWrite is a system to support solo or multi-actor player-run performances in LOTRO.
 It reads textfiles containing a play or sketch that's written in human-readable syntax and outputs the included text and commands to the target system or passes them on to the respective clients (performers).
-For plays with many performers all communication between server and client(s) is sent via the ingame chat-channels and read by tailing a chat-log of that channel.
+For plays with many performers all communication between server and client(s) is sent via the ingame chat-channels and read by tailing a chat log of that channel.
 ## About QuestWrite
-QuestWrite is a similar system for player-run quests and utilizes the same systems for explanations, story etc. It reads a chat-log of a general chat-channel and recognizes it's structure and keywords.
+QuestWrite is a similar system for player-run quests and utilizes the same systems for explanations, story etc. It reads a chat log of a general chat-channel and recognizes it's structure and keywords.
 Multi-stage quests are realized as multiple single quests that are chained together by story and tokens given out.
 ## Other target systems / games
 I developed PlayWrite and QuestWrite as standalone systems that are largely agnostic of the target system.
 Both can be easily customized to work with any other game or chat-system as long as it allows to have different channels and can write log-files of those.
 ## Installation